 The contractor has completed building the haul road on the east side of the river.
-The haul road is used by the contractor to bring equipment and building material to and from the job site throughout the duration of the project.
+The haul road was used by the contractor to bring equipment and building material to and from the job site while working on the new westbound span.

 All four of the test piles have been driven.
 Test piles help to gather information on the conditions at the job site such as installation methods for future piles and soil type.
 The information determines proper pile lengths and driving criteria for the production piles for the new bridge.

 You can also follow the U.S. 190 Amite River Bridge Project on Facebook.
-Once you open a Facebook account, project information can be accessed by entering "DOTD" or "U.S. 190 Amite River Bridge Project" into the search field.
+Once you open a Facebook account, project information can be accessed by entering "Louisiana Department of Transportation and Development" or "U.S. 190 Amite River Bridge Project" into the search field.

 Again, we thank you for your feedback and patience during this construction.
 Additionally, at your convenience, please let us know how we are doing by filling out our Customer Service Survey.

 Project Description: Amite River Bridge and Approaches

 Project Engineer: Kris Wascom

 Ramp Metering Meeting TonightThe third and final meeting about ramp metering will be held tonight from 7 p.m. to 8:30 p.m. at Southside Junior High School in Denham Springs.
 The purpose of the public meeting is to discuss ramp metering, a new traffic management tool DOTD will implement along the I-12 corridor.
 Ramp metering is a proactive approach to traffic management designed to space out traffic entering the interstate.
 This helps to reduce congestion on the interstate and improves safety by lowering the numbers of crashes that occur at the ramps.
 The technology been used successfully in several other urban areas around the country for years.